phy94/python-snake/README.md

 This code runs on Python 3.
-In the command line, run "Python main.py"
+In the command line, run "python main.py"